Terms

 1. The Customer shall provide the Company with at least 48 hours’ notice for the cancellation of a Private Lesson, Application Support Session, Mock Exam or Editing/Proofreading Tuition Services.

 2. If the Student is not present at the Tuition Premises for a Private Lesson, Application Support Session, Mock Exam or Editing/Proofreading Tuition Services and the Customer is not reachable, the Tutor will wait for 15 minutes from the starting time of the lesson.
 Any time waiting will be deducted from the lesson time.
-If at the end of 15 minutes, the Student is still not present, the Private Lesson shall be deemed cancelled and clause 5(e) shall apply.
+If at the end of 15 minutes, the Student is still not present, the Private Lesson shall be deemed cancelled and clause 5(f) shall apply.

-3. Notice of cancellation of a Private Lesson, Application Support Session, Mock Exam or Editing/Proofreading Tuition Services may be given to the Tutor or to the Company by the Customer in writing (including by email).
+4. Notice of cancellation of a Private Lesson, Application Support Session, Mock Exam or Editing/Proofreading Tuition Services may be given to the Tutor or to the Company by the Customer in writing (including by email).

-4. If the Customer provides 48 hours’ notice or more before the cancellation of a Private Lesson, Application Support Session, Mock Exam or Editing/Proofreading Tuition Services, the Customer shall be entitled to rearrange the Private Lesson or request a refund of the Fees.
+5. If the Customer provides 48 hours’ notice or more before the cancellation of a Private Lesson, Application Support Session, Mock Exam or Editing/Proofreading Tuition Services, the Customer shall be entitled to rearrange the Private Lesson or request a refund of the Fees.

-5. In the event that the Customer fails to provide the notice set out in Clause 5(a), the Customer shall forfeit any right to refund or rescheduling and the Fees and Travel Charges shall still be due.
+6. In the event that the Customer fails to provide the notice set out in Clause 5(a), the Customer shall forfeit any right to refund or rescheduling and the Fees and Travel Charges shall still be due.

-6. Where the length of a missed Session/Lesson was not agreed in advance in writing or via a calendar invitation, the length will be deemed to be 1 hour.
+7. Where the length of a missed Session/Lesson was not agreed in advance in writing or via a calendar invitation, the length will be deemed to be 1 hour.

-7. The Customer shall provide at least 4 weeks’ notice for the cancellation of Class Lessons.
+8. The Customer shall provide at least 4 weeks’ notice for the cancellation of Class Lessons.

-8. In the event of the cancellation of Class Lessons, the following refund conditions shall apply:
+9. Save for the Cooling-off period detaile din clause 6(b), in the event of the cancellation of Class Lessons, the following refund conditions shall apply:

 1. if the Customer cancels with 4 weeks’ notice or more, the Company shall issue a refund of 100% of the Fees paid by the Customer;